-The owner may assign the copyright "either wholly or partially, and either generally or subject to limitations to the United Kingdom, or any self-governing dominion or other part of His Majesty's dominions to which the British Copyright Act extends, and either for the whole term of the copyright or for any part thereof, and may grant any interest in the right by licence, but no such assignment or grant shall be valid unless it is in writing signed by the owner of the right in respect of which the assignment or grant is made, or by his duly authorized agent."
-In the case of partial assignment, the original owner and the assignee become respectively the owners of the residual and assigned portions of the copyright.
+The owner may assign the copyright "either wholly or partially, and either generally or subject to limitations to the United Kingdom, or any self-governing dominion or other part of His Majesty's dominions to which the British Copyright Act extends, and either for the whole term of the copyright or for any part thereof, and may grant any interest in the right by license, but no such assignment or grant shall be valid unless it is in writing signed by the owner of the right in respect of which the assignment, the original owner and the assignee become respectively the owners of the residual and assigned portions of the copyright.
 But an assignment, except by will, becomes null and void twenty-five years after the death of the author, when the entire right reverts to his heirs.

-Copyright subsists during the life of the author and fifty years after his death, provided that at any time after the expiration of twenty-five years, or in the case of a work subsisting at the date of the passing of the Imperial Copyright Act 1911 (i.e., 16th December, 1911), thirty years after, anyone on giving the requisite notice and paying royalties of ten per cent. on the published price has the right to publish the work.
+Copyright subsists during the life of the author and fifty years after his death, provided that at any time after the expiration of twenty-five years, or in the case of a work subsisting at the date of the passing of the Imperial Copyright Act 1911 (i.e., 16th December, 1911), thirty years after, anyone on giving the requisite notice and paying royalties of 10 per cent. on the published price has the right to publish the work.
 In the case of works of joint authorship, copyright subsists during the life of the author who dies first and for a term of fifty years afterwards, or during the life of the author who dies last, whichever period is the longer.
 In the case of posthumous works, copyright subsists for fifty years from first publication or performance, whichever is the earlier.
 Photographs are protected for fifty years from the date of the making of the original negative, and records, perforated rolls, etc., for mechanical musical instruments for fifty years from the date of making of the original plates.
 Copyright in Government publications subsists for a period of fifty years from the date of first publication.